 The Witch of Kings Cross is a cinema length hybrid documentary set in the occult subculture of 1950's Sydney.
 The film explores the life, work and beliefs of the most persecuted, prosecuted and daring female artist in Australian history – Rosaleen Norton.
-The film features rock music by Jeff Martin from Canadian band The Tea Party.
-It’s a collage of art, artefacts, archive, interview and expressionistic drama.
+Presented like a rock doco, it’s a collage of art, artefacts, archive, interview and expressionistic drama.
 Scenes are played out on the stage of an ‘otherworld’ nightclub where erotic dancers play mythic Gods and Goddesses.

 The story begins with extracts from Rosaleen’s recently discovered journal.
 She was born in a thunderstorm and believed that she was ‘different’.
 The audience follows her biography, until later in the film when the story twists unexpectedly.